cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 *Current limitation:* changes with `ALTER SYSTEM` are not detected, meaning that the cluster state is not enforced.

+### PostGIS clusters

+CloudNativePG supports the installation of clusters with the [PostGIS](postgis.md) open source extension for geographical databases, one of the most popular extensions for PostgreSQL.

 ### Basic LDAP authentication for PostgreSQL

 The operator allows you to configure LDAP authentication for your PostgreSQL